Like many women, you're probably worried about the cost of divorce, and this is certainly justified.

 Some couples chose to do their own divorce as a way of uncoupling.
 This method is referred to in the legal community as pro se.

 Of course doing your own divorce is perhaps the least costly, but the long term costs associated with not getting good advice can cost you for the rest of your lives.
 Unless you went to law school to practice family law, I would not recommend you do this.
-There is a reason attorney’s go to school for three years.
+There is a reason attorney’s go to law school for three additional years after earning their bachelor's degree.
 To think that you can learn what they have over that time and apply your knowledge to perform your own divorce reflects the old maxim "One who represents himself has a fool for a client."

 My advice would be to seek a mediator and share with them your financial concerns.
 The mediation firm I am a volunteer at is a non-profit and often has resources for those who cannot otherwise afford to pay higher fees.
 You may have a firm in your area which might do the same.